AmosAP/ManuelPauloAfonso/README.md

-### Olá!👋
+### Hello!👋
-- Seje bem-vindo!🚀
+- You are welcome!🚀
-### Eu sou o Manuel Afonso estudante de TI, apaixonado por tecnologia e codigos | 💜 💻 🚀.
+### Front-end developer with a keen eye for detail and a determination to deliver the highest quality.
+I am very proud of my work and I always try to improve myself with each project I work on.
+The main areas of my expertise are HTML(5), CSS(3), JavaScript , ReactJs . | 💜 💻 🚀.

-- 👨‍💻 Hoje Venho estudando e me Especializando. em  Front-end.
+- 👨‍💻 Today I have been studying and specializing. in Front-end and mobile development.

 <div align="center">
   <a href="https://www.linkedin.com/in/manuel-afonso-a868b1201/">